How to Write a Risk Assessment for your Holiday Home

 Here are just a few examples of the consequences of neglecting health and safety.

-Two men and women were lucky to be alive after the balcony at the holiday rental they were sitting on collapsed in East Sussex.
+- Two men and women were lucky to be alive after the balcony at the holiday rental they were sitting on collapsed in East Sussex.
 The four fell from the first floor and into the basement below.
-According to the Fire and Rescue Department, these types of balconies are more of a decorative feature and are not always “constructed for the purpose of sitting or standing on”.
+According to the Fire and Rescue Department, these types of balconies are more of a decorative feature and are not always “constructed to sit or stand on”.

-These events highlight that accidents happen and that there can be tragic consequences for holiday homeowners.
-If you don’t take adequate health and safety precautions, not only could you face prosecution and fines you’ll have to live with the after-effects also?
+These events highlight that accidents happen and that there can be tragic consequences for holiday home owners.
+If you don’t take adequate health and safety precautions, not only could you face prosecution and fines you’ll have to live with the after-effects.

 A disclaimer notice is typically a statement that tells a reader they are using the service at their own risk and the person responsible for the service has no responsibility should a problem arise from the use of that service.

 However, this isn’t entirely true.
 Disclaimer notices are valid to an extent, but they don’t exempt the owner from liability should something go wrong due to negligence.